 How can I beat boredom?

 The diversity and wide UPSC syllabus for IAS Exam scare the aspirants.
-It generates a feel that candidates should know everything under the sun.
+It generates a feel that candidates should know everything.
 But if you are thorough with the syllabus and approaching the exam with a proper study plan, then the process becomes interesting.

 While preparing, the candidate should not force them to study.
 The desire for learning should come from your mind.
 Aspirants should not try to study the same subject for a long period.
 Mix the subjects and make the process innovative and interesting.